Meet the team that makes the Bennington Free Press happen.

 Nam Phuong thi Doan '18, Editor-In-Chief

 Nam Phuong (Nam) is a conversationalist and motorbike lover from Hanoi, Vietnam.
-She likes to write about women, creative interventions and occasionally inquiries of a growing self.
+She likes to write about women and how people move through space.
 Nam studies digital media, public action and Spanish.
 She loves dancing, making food with friends, portraits, and postcards.

 Jorja is a native Oklahoman and a tentative fan of cats.
 By day, she studies climate change in the hopes of becoming an environmental journalist; by night, she kicks up clay in the ceramics studio.
 She enjoys reading and writing about coral reefs, gender politics, and subversive artwork.